Where are hose connections required in a stair?

 Let's say we had a project that use the 2015 IBC in the 2013 NFPA 14.
-The IBC would say intermediate floor level landings and NFPA 14 would say the main floor level landings in a stairwell for those connections.
+The IBC would say intermediate-floor-level landings and NFPA 14 would say the main-floor level landings in a stairwell for those connections.
 What's the correct code compliant answer?
-It would be to ask the age J. With the conflict between the code and the standard, it would be a clarification item that the authority having jurisdiction could rule in either direction.
-Fortunately for this specific code requirement, both the code and the standard both .2 the authority having jurisdiction as the approving party that specifically lays down the hammer for this requirement.
+It would be to ask the AHJ.
+With the conflict between the code and the standard, it would be a clarification item that the authority having jurisdiction could rule in either direction.
+Fortunately for this specific code requirement, both the code and the standard both point to the authority having jurisdiction as the approving party that specifically lays down the hammer for this requirement.

-As a code in standard exercise, we would start with the building code, go to section 905.4 if we're under the IBC, and find the requirement for hose connections and their location.
-Since the IBC requires standpipe systems to be installed in accordance with NFPA 14, we would then go to NFPA 14 and find that under section 7.3 point 2, that hose connections are to be located on main floor level landings.
+As a code in standard exercise, we would start with the building code, go to Section 905.4 if we're under the IBC, and find the requirement for hose connections and their location.
+Since the IBC requires standpipe systems to be installed in accordance with NFPA 14, we would then go to NFPA 14 and find that under section 7.3.2, that hose connections are to be located on main-floor level landings.
 We would write up this conflict and call our authority having jurisdiction in coordinate the actual location how we address it on our project.

 I'm Joe Meyer, this is MeyerFire University.